 - The next thing you need to do is appoint a solicitor by power of attorney and conclude the purchase.
 It’ll save time.

 - Finally, register your Turkish TAPU (title deed).

 Real Estate Agents and Commission Fees in Turkey

 The real estate agent will usually charge four percent of property value as their commission fees.
 While it’s a fair value, you’re free to negotiate.

 The Title Deed

-The fee of obtaining a title deed or Turkish TAPU is 4 percent of the property value.
+The fee for obtaining a title deed or Turkish TAPU is four percent of the property value.
 It’s a legal document that transfers ownership of the property from one person to another.